ramity/arc-raiders-cv/README.md

 # Arc Raiders CV

+This is a reboot and remaster of my previous [apexcv](https://github.com/ramity/apexcv) project.

-An early preview on the current regions being processed:
+Here is an early preview of the current regions being processed:

 > In Raid UI
 !["INRAID"](./docs/assets/inraid_frame_084120.jpg)